Sadat Anaku: Dundee United

 On 20 August 2022, Anaku signed a two-year contract with Scottish Premiership club Dundee United, following a successful trial.
 Craig Levein said the following month that Anaku's pace would combine well with Steven Fletcher to solve the team's attacking problems which had cost manager Jack Ross his job.
 His successor, Liam Fox, said that he was happy with Anaku's progress in the first half of the 2022–23 season.
 Jim Goodwin, who followed Fox as the manager in March, said that Anaku was "very raw" and needed a lot of coaching to utilise his pace and positivity effectively.
 However, he suffered an Achilles injury in April 2023 and was ruled out for the rest of the calendar year.
 He did not feature in the 2023–24 season and was one of eleven players released from Tannadice at the end of the campaign.

 Return to Kampala Capital City Authority

 After leaving Dundee, he had a trial with English club Port Vale in July 2024.

 He re-signed for Kampala Capital City Authority in October 2024.

+Hartford Athletic

+He signed for Hartford Athletic in November 2025, for the 2026 season.